Maryland Name Change: A Complete How-To Guide

 3. Authorize a third-party pick up.

-When applying by mail, you may assign a mailing address to receive your marriage license.
-Of course, either you or your partner may pick up your license in person.
-Or give signed authorization for someone else to get it, like so:
+When applying by mail, either choose a mailing address to receive your marriage license, pick it up yourself, or give signed authorization for someone else to get it, like so:

 I (Jane Doe) authorize my friend (David Garcia) to pick up my marriage license.
 Signed Jane Doe.